Where are they now? Both Xls from Man Utd & City’s 2010 League Cup semi

 The Welshman made a surprise return to Liverpool in 2012 before spending the last two years of his career back at Cardiff.

-Bellamy stepped down from his role as Cardiff’s under-18s coach earlier this year amid allegations of bullying, but he recently reunited with Vincent Kompany to became under-21s coach at Anderlecht.
+Bellamy stepped down from his role as Cardiff’s under-18s coach earlier this year amid allegations of bullying, but he reunited with Vincent Kompany to became under-21s coach at Anderlecht.

 Edwin Van der Sar